vb690/approx_incentive_salience/README.md

 ## Data

 Due to commerical sensitivity and  [data protection regulations](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) we are not allowed to pubblicly release the data employed in the present work.
-Howevere, we will try to provide an illustrative (synthetic) example on the data format expected by this project.
+Howevere, we will try to provide an illustrative example on the data format expected by this project.

-**BEHAVIOURAL FEATURES**
+### Behavioural Features
 The behavioural features employed for this project comes from the area of application of predicting the intensity of future interacions between individuals and videogames.
 They describe the intensity of interactions (i.e. game sessions) between an individual (i.e. an user) and an object (i.e. a videogames).

 * `sess_order`: order of the interaction in the sequence of considered interactions.